 As you know, horses are flight creatures.
 The way they act changes when they sense danger or are in peril, so remember that the horse that you know and love is not the same horse that is lying on the ground during emergencies.
 Approach your horse with caution, and only if they’re calm.
 If your horse is agitated, thrashing around, or otherwise out of control, stand at a distance and calmly assess the situation.
 Horse people are, in general, very proud and stubborn.
 We’re an “army of one” and fiercely independent.
 Don’t let the desire to help your horse immediately interfere with your common sense – request help from peers and your veterinarian, and keep yourself in a safe space.
 You can learn a lot by looking and really seeing what’s going on, so don’t be afraid to stand at the side and assess the situation calmly.

 Have you been in emergencies that you would like to share?
 Questions that you have about emergencies you or a friend experienced?
 Questions about how to react in a certain situation?
-Contact us, or write in the comments below!
+Contact us, we are here to help!